A Heavy Traffic Theory of Matching Queues: Proof of Proposition

 \section{Proof of Proposition \ref{prop: bernoulli}}

-\begin{proof} In this case, the underlying DTMC governing the imbalance is just a birth and death process.
-Thus, we can evaluate it's stationary distribution exactly.
-In particular, the imbalance will increase by 1 if a customer arrives and no server arrives.
-That occurs with probability $\lambda_\eta(\barz_\eta)(1-\mu_\eta(\barz_\eta))$.
-Similarly, the imbalance will decrease by 1 if a server arrives and no customer arrives.
-That occurs with probability $(1-\lambda_\eta(\barz_\eta))\mu_\eta(\barz_\eta)$.
-If both customer and server arrives or if no one arrives, the imbalance will stay the same.
+\proof{Proof} In this case, the underlying DTMC governing the imbalance is just a birth-and-death process.
+Thus, we can evaluate its stationary distribution exactly.
+In particular, the imbalance increase by 1 if a customer arrives and no server arrives.
+That occurs with probability $\lambda_\eta(z)(1-\mu_\eta(z))$ when the imbalance is $z \in \bbZ$.
+Similarly, the imbalance decrease by 1 if a server arrives and no customer arrives.
+That occurs with probability $(1-\lambda_\eta(z))\mu_\eta(z)$ when the imbalance is $z \in \bbZ$.
+If both customer and server arrive or if no one arrives, the imbalance will stay the same.
 Define $m\overset{\Delta}{=}\mu^\star(1-\lambda^\star)=\lambda^\star(1-\mu^\star)$ and the transition probability matrix is given by

 As this is a birth and death process, it is a reversible DTMC.
 Thus, by solving the detailed balance equations, we get